dreger/thelivingwell.co/_posts/live/2017-03-31-transcending.md

 I recently stumbled upon a quote that stopped me dead in my tracks: _the grass is greener wherever you water it._

 Boom.
 Joy grows when we take time to cultivate it.
+We have to practice inviting joy in, and then make soul-space for it to stay.

 I've found a few rhythms that help me foster joy.

 **1 //** I keep a gratitude journal.
 I write down everything from the blue sky, to profound spiritual moments of clarity.
 I pen it all down in a notebook.
 Sometimes I can only think of two things, other days I write down 20.
 When I hit 1000, I start a new notebook.
 It takes me a year to get there, and it's usually right around Thanksgiving that I begin a new one.
 This rhythm allows me to practice receiving joy in every single thing.